A

 Please write correctly and English only, Limit - 300 chars

-According to this shloka, it is proved that in Surya Siddhanta, only the solar year is considered a divine year and not any other.
+This verse proves that in the Surya Siddhanta, only the solar year is considered a divine year, not any other.

 Sūryābdasaṅkhyayā dvitrisāgarairayutāhataiḥ॥